 243 It would be preferable for a decision of this sort to be the result of cross-community consensus.
-Where this consensus is not apparent, a suitably high threshold for the exercise of this power, [75%] of all the support available within the community mechanism would have to be cast in favor to implement it.
-This ensures that non-participation does not lower the threshold required to remove the Board.
+Therefore, a suitably high threshold for the exercise of this power, [75%] of all the voting power available within the CMSM [insert reference to appropriate section/paragraph] would have to be cast in favor of recall of the entire Board for the recall to be effective.
+Requiring a majority of voting power rather than a majority of votes cast ensures that non-participation does not lower the threshold required to remove the Board.
+In this instance, abstention and non-participation have the same impact and effectively count as a vote against the action.

-244 This threshold was chosen to stop any particular SO or AC being able to prevent the recall of the Board, but to be as high as possible without allowing that to occur.
-The requirement on all recordable support/opposition to be counted was to avoid non-participation reducing the effective threshold for decision.
+244 This threshold was chosen to stop any particular SO or AC from being able to prevent the recall of the Board, but to be as high as possible without allowing that to occur.
+[Note the need to reconsider precise threshold once the number of participating SOs/ACs in the CMSM and their voting power is decided.]

-245 An alternative option for the threshold is to set it at 80%.
-This alternative is being considered, but as it would require a unanimous vote by the community, save for one SO or AC.
-Such a threshold is seen as too high.